 Located next to the outdoor pool and across from sorority hill.
 The facility contains a regulation size basketball court or two smaller courts used for intramural and recreational play.
 The building also houses a cardio room with elliptical trainers, bikes, treadmills, stepper, Stretch mate system, and a multi-station weight center.
 Locker and shower facilities are available for both men and women.
-A multi-purpose dance/aerobics room is also part of the center.
 A current Troy University Student ID must be presented to access the Student Recreation Gym.